johnnyCo15/ML_projects/README.md

 # ML_projects

-This repository contains a collection of machine learning and data science projects.
-Each subfolder is a self-contained project with its own code, data, and documentation.
+This repository contains a collection of machine learning and data science projects

 ## Projects Overview

-- **DTP_project**: Designer Trend Predictor
-  - Uses CNNs to predict future design trends based on a designer's previous works.
-  - Full pipeline: image scraping, data processing, feature extraction, model training, evaluation, prediction, and analysis.
-  - See `DTP_project/README.md` for detailed instructions and usage.

 - **LocationParser_project**: Location Extraction from Text
   - Reads a text file and creates a dictionary of locations found in the file using NLP techniques.